It's 3 AM. Your brain won't shut off.

 Is overthinking a sign of anxiety?

-However, if overthinking significantly impairs your daily functioning, relationships, or well-being, it may be connected to anxiety or depression and worth discussing with a professional.
+However, if overthinking significantly impairs your daily functioning, relationships, or well-being, it may connect to anxiety or depression.
+Worth discussing with a professional.

 Why do I replay conversations in my head?